TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

   \frac{\partial u}{\partial t} + \frac{\partial u}{\partial x} = 0
 $$

 Here, $y$ variable is again time $t$.
-An initial condition is necessary.
+Hence, an initial condition is necessary.
-The problem is well posed in both direction of time.
+The problem is well posed in both direction of time (forward and backward traveling in time).
+This equation describes the change of disturbance (e.g. wave, pollutant) along a characteristic $dx/dt$.
-Boundary conditions of the Dirichlet type are imposed at boundaries with ingoing characteristics.
+Boundary conditions of the Dirichlet type are imposed at boundaries with *ingoing* characteristics.
 Note that the advection
 equation is a first order PDE and hence cannot be classified in the above sense.